 Research

-My current work focuses on learning-enhanced control of trunk-inspired soft robots: The elephant trunk is an object of fascination for biologists, physicists, roboticists, and children alike.
-Its versatility relies on the intricate interplay of multiple unique physical mechanisms and biological design principles.
-Translating these characteristics into engineering enables a novel, robust, and inherently safe family of soft robots.
+The elephant trunk is an object of fascination for biologists, physicists, roboticists, and children alike.
+Its versatility relies on the interplay of multiple unique physical mechanisms and biological design principles.
+Translating these characteristics into engineering result in very cool soft robots that are especially promising when interacting with fragile environments, but their control poses great challenges.

 📌 Explore Project →